Vox by Kyoto Avenue

 The fix is almost never a raise or a loan.
 It's closing the gap between doing the work and getting paid for it.
 I pulled the five checks I run before anyone says the word "runway" and wrote them up.

-Your voice profile compounds month over month.
+Your voice compounds month over month.

 Built around one voice at a time.
 We keep the roster small.